sambacha/tor-reproducer/README.md

 If you trust that our pre-built Docker image was build exactly from *its* source, you can use it for faster verification.
 If not, you can read the next section to learn how to build the image yourself.
-Then you are only trusting the official `debian:stable` which is out of our control.
+Then you are only trusting the official `debian:stable` image which is out of our control.

 Otherwise, you can skip the next section and move directly to *Run the verification*.